 Many cat nutrition experts warn against feeding cats a strictly dry kibble diet.
 Dry kibble diets average around 7-12% moisture content, making your pet prone to dehydration if they don't drink a significant amount of water.

 Add to that the high sodium content of your feline's food, which causes water retention and more dehydration, and your pet is seriously moisture-deprived.
-Since cats have a low thirst drive, your cat is likely at least mildly dehydrated if they are being fed a dry food diet only.
+Since senior cat have a low thirst drive, your cat is likely at least mildly dehydrated if they are being fed a dry food diet only.
 Even mild chronic dehydration can lead to urinary tract issues and health complications.

 In the wild, cats would receive most of their hydration from the prey that they would eat, which is typically 60-70% water.
 At 70-80% moisture content, canned or wet cat food is very close to your kitty's natural prey diet.